casualcore/casual-java-statistics/README.md

 This is an application that connects to ( 1 - n) # of casual event servers to aggregate service call statistics.

+Note that the aggregated data is in memory only, that is - it is transient.

 It relies on a configuration file which is pointed to by the environment variable `CASUAL_STATISTICS_CONFIGURATION_FILE`.
 Note, it should be the absolute path.